manoj-kumar-joshi/Earth-Terrain-Data-Graph/README.md

 #### Description:

 Earth observation/geography data is available from Satellite and OpenStreetMap (OSM).
-We attempt to solve difficult terrain problems by combing Satellite/OSM data and TigerGraph.
+We attempt to solve difficult terrain problems by combining Satellite/OSM data and TigerGraph.
 With the combination of Tiger Graph and Geo-Spatial we can visualize geo-spatial use cases with respect to graph.

 - We created UDF functions with the help of C bindings of uber H3.
 This allow us to call geo-spatial functions while traversing TigerGraph.
 - We then did some pre-processing for our sample of satellite data.
 Which is elevation and multi spectral images gathered from USGS and Sentinel 2.
 In this pre-processing we aggregated Earth observation attributes at resolution 10,11 and 12 respectively and populated graph with it.